BDA-KTS/claim_similarity_retrieval/README.md

-### How to Use :To utilize this tutorial effectively, follow these steps
+### How to Use
+To utilize this tutorial effectively, follow these steps
 1. Run the method using the following command:

    `python claim_similarity_MH.py`